Diane (2018 film): Plot

 Diane Rhodes is a sixtysomething widow living in Pittsfield, Massachusetts whose days are taken up through service to others.
 She makes a to-do list for her day, before delivering a casserole to friends, one of whom is recovering from a recent accident.
-She makes a brief stop to pick a teacher friend from school before delivering clean clothes to her adult son Brian.
+She makes a brief stop to pick up a teacher friend from school before delivering clean clothes to her adult son Brian.
 Brian, a heroin addict and alcoholic, lives in squalor with his likewise addict girlfriend Carla.

 When Diane arrives at Brian's apartment, to which she has a key, she finds him passed out on the couch.
 She wakes him and they proceed to argue about his sobriety.
 He claims to be suffering from bronchitis and is angered at Diane's insinuation that he is not sober and needs to go back to the hospital where he detoxed.
 After she leaves, Diane visits her cousin Donna, who is in the hospital suffering from advanced cervical cancer.
 Donna is asleep when she arrives and Diane engages in banal conversations with the nursing staff.

 The next days pass similarly, with Diane visiting Brian and Donna in succession.
 Brian continues to object to his mother's visits, while Donna rejects her nurses' offer of morphine and instead engages in playing gin rummy with Diane.
 After Donna's pain increases, Diane calls her aunt Madge, who a neighbor drives to the hospital.
 Donna is visibly soothed by her mother's presence.

 Diane drives Madge to a family gathering with her aunts and uncles.
 After a tense exchange with her eldest aunt Ina, her aunt Mary tells a story about an encyclopedia salesman.
 Diane goes to dinner at a buffet restaurant with her best friend Bobbie.
 They have a conversation about how many people their age are dying.

 Diane volunteers at a soup kitchen, where one of her favorite regulars, Tom, engages her in friendly conversation.
 Diane shows herself to have close familiarity with the layout of the kitchen and how much food should be out at any one time.
 When the power goes out, Diane and the other workers bring lit candles to the tables so the people can eat in peace.